Introduction to Our Curriculum

 The Key Stage 4 curriculum ensures that all subjects have an allocation of time required to prepare students for the linear examinations.

-It is anticipated that 45% of Year 10 in 2017 – 2018 will complete the EBACC qualification and the vast majority of the year group will study either History or Geography.
+It is anticipated that over 45% of Year 11 in 2019 – 2020 will complete the EBACC qualification and the vast majority of the year group will study either History or Geography.

 New Key Stage 4